cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 Visit your repo's homepage on GitHub to see the update.

-Whenever we add, edit, or delete a file or directory in our local repo, we will want to follow the stage (add), commit, and push steps above.
+Whenever we add, edit, or delete a file or directory in our local repo, we follow the stage (add), commit, and push steps above.
 You can monitor the status of your local repository with the following command:

 ```